Arthropod fact sheet

 Overview

-The arthropoda (phylum) are animals particularly notable for their head appendages.
+The arthropoda (phylum) includes animals which are particularly notable for their head appendages.
 They also have bilateral symmetry, segmented body parts, hard exoskeletons, jointed legs, and many pairs of legs.
 They include:

-- Hexapoda or insect (class) have segmented bodies, jointed legs, an exoskeleton and three body regions.
+- Insect (Hexapoda - class) has segmented bodies, jointed legs, an exoskeleton and three body regions.
+Which include the

-- Chelicerata or arachnid (class) includes spiders, ticks, mites, and scorpions.
+- Arachnid (Chelicerata - class) includes spiders, ticks, mites, and scorpions.
 These animals have two body parts, eight legs, and do not have wings or antennae.

 - Crustacea or crustaceans (class) include sow bug (also called pill bugs and roly-poly) shrimp, crayfish, crabs, horseshoe crabs, lobsters, and barnacles.
 They have two body regions, 10 or more legs, two pair of antennae, a segmented body, hard (chitinous - like a grasshopper) exoskeleton, paired jointed limbs, and no wings.